How do ACH payments and transactions work?

 What is an ACH payment?

-An ACH payment—also known as electronic check or direct debit, among other names—is one of several ways to transfer money from one bank to another.
+An ACH payment—also known as an electronic check or a direct debit, among other names—is one of several ways to transfer money from one bank to another.
 And it doesn’t require cash, paper checks, credit cards or other methods.

 How do ACH payments work?